symfony/symfony-docs/form/dynamic_form_modification.rst

 form for sports gatherings.
 Some events will allow you to specify your preferred position on the field.
 This would be a ``choice`` field for example.
 However, the possible choices will depend on each sport.
-Football will have attack, defense, goalkeeper etc...
-Baseball will have a pitcher but will not have a goalkeeper.
+Football will have attack, defense, goalkeeper, etc. Baseball will have a pitcher but will not have a goalkeeper.
 You will need the correct options in order for validation to pass.

 The meetup is passed as an entity field to the form.
 So we can access each